 Combine flour, fat, salt, and baking powder into a food processor.
 Pulse for about 10 seconds.

 Slowly add the water with the processor on, until the dough forms and pulls away from the walls.
 Forming into a ball.

 Remove the dough from the food processor and add to a well floured surface.
 The dough will be tacky.
 Form into equal sized balls.

 Rolling a tortilla is an art, and with practice you will get there.
 Make sure to roll forward and back once, then flip and rotate 90*, then repeat.
 Do this until you have a product you can accept, after all, it will still taste good.

 Heat a griddle to medium-high heat.
 Try and slap that tortilla on as flat as possible to minimize wrinkles.
 When bubbles start to become pronounced, quickly flip.
 Give each side the same amount of time.
 (For me it was about 15 seconds per side)

 Serve them up!
-Taco night, quesadillas, breakfast burritos.
+Taco night, quesadillas, breakfast burritos or just by themselves.
 They are super easy once you get the hang of rolling them out!